UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 The desired ANSYS module needs to be loaded by issuing a command like:

 ```
-module load ansys/19.1
+module load ansys/2021.r2
 ```

 This will set up various necessary config directories for you.

-The ANSYS applications are intended to be run primarily within batch jobs however you may run short (less than 5 minutes execution time) interactive tests on the Login Nodes and longer (up to two hours) on the User Test Nodes.
+The ANSYS applications are intended to be run primarily within batch jobs however you may run short (less than 5 minutes execution time) interactive tests on the Login Nodes and longer (up to two hours) on an interactive session on a compute node using qrsh.
 Interactive work can be done using the ANSYS interactive tools provided you have X-windows functionality enabled though your ssh connection.
 See our User Guide for more information about enabling
-X-windows functionality and the User Test nodes.
+X-windows functionality and using the qrsh command to start interactive sessions.

 UCL's campus-wide license covers 125 instances with 512 HPC licenses (for parallel jobs) available for running CFX, Fluent and AnsysEM jobs and in